haimkastner/unitsnet-js/README.md

     -   *Capacitance is the ability of a body to store an electric charge.*
 - **CoefficientOfThermalExpansion**
     -   *A unit that represents a fractional change in size in response to a change in temperature.*
+- **Compressibility**
+    -   *Compressibility is the measure of the relative volume change of a fluid or solid in response to pressure changes.*
 - **Density**
     -   *The density, or more precisely, the volumetric mass density, of a substance is its mass per unit volume.*
 - **Duration**